Measure equivalence rigidity of $\mathrm{Out}(F_N)$

 A \emph{free factor} of $F_N$ is a subgroup of $F_N$ that arises as a point stabilizer in a (maybe trivial) free splitting of $F_N$ (in particular, $\{1\}$ and $F_N$ are free factors).
 Given a collection $\calf$ of conjugacy classes of subgroups of $F_N$, a \emph{free factor} of $F_N$ relative to $\calf$ is a subgroup of $F_N$ that arises as a point stabilizer in some free splitting of $F_N$ relative to $\calf$.
-A free factor $A$ of $F_N$ relative to $\calf$ is \emph{proper} if $A\neq F_N$, $A\neq \{1\}$ and $A$ is not conjugate in a group appearing in $\calf$.
+A free factor $A$ of $F_N$ relative to $\calf$ is \emph{proper} if $A\neq F_N$, $A\neq \{1\}$ and $A$ is not conjugate into a group appearing in $\calf$.

 A \emph{free factor system} of $F_N$ is a collection of conjugacy classes of non-trivial free factors that arise as the non-trivial point stabilizers in some non-trivial (i.e.\ not reduced to a point) free splitting of $F_N$, see \cite[\S~2.6]{BFH}.
 For instance $\es$ is a free factor system, but $\{[F_N]\}$ is not (on this latter point our convention differs from \cite{BFH}).